peterclark/tinymodel/README.md

 1. Define a class that extends from TinyModel.
 2. Define the Meteor collection used by your class.
-2. Define the constructor as in the example below.
+3. Define the constructor as in the example below.
+4. Add validations
+5. Add relationships
-3. Add validation, class and instance methods.
+6. Add custom class and instance methods

 ```coffee
 # Step 1